 Step 7: Rinse and reassemble

-Some folks choose to use baking soda for extra scrubbing power, but the vinegar soak should do the trick, so you just have to remove the faucet head from the bowl or bag and rinse it with water.
+Some folks choose to use baking soda for extra scrubbing power, but the vinegar soak should do the trick.
+Just remove the faucet head from the bowl or bag and rinse it with water.
 Wipe it clean with a microfiber cloth.
 If you’ve removed the head, reattach it to the hose.

 How to clean a clogged faucet aerator